Invoice Ninja Review

 - Developer skills required for self-hosting

-Invoice Ninja is also one of, if not the only invoicing program that offers a free open-source version of the software.
+Invoice Ninja is also one of the few, if not the only, invoicing programs that offer a free, open-source version of its software.
 This version is locally-installed and can be customized to fit your unique business needs.
-If you don’t want to self-host your invoicing software, there is a cloud-based, SaaS version of Invoice Ninja (which the majority of this review focuses on).
+If you don’t want to self-host your invoicing software, there is a cloud-based SaaS version of Invoice Ninja (which the majority of this review focuses on).

 Overall, Invoice Ninja is a clear winner for an experienced developer looking for a free self-hosted invoicing option.
 The web-hosted option also has a lot going for it with 40+ payment gateways, good customer support, strong invoicing, and a free pricing option.
-The software also offers unique touches like “buy now” eCommerce buttons and listening commands.
-If we’re being nitpicky, the software’s UI could use a little updating and the reporting and time tracking capabilities could be improved.
-But in this case, the pros definitely outweigh the few cons.
+The software also offers some unique touches, such as “buy now” eCommerce buttons and listening commands.
+If we’re going to be nitpicky, the software’s UI could use a little updating, and the reporting and time tracking capabilities could be improved.
+But in this case, the pros outweigh the few cons.

 Read on to learn if Invoice Ninja is right for your business.